Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 580 should theoretically perform a lot faster than the Radeon HD 7790 overall. (explain)
+Memory BandwidthThe Radeon RX 580 should theoretically perform much faster than the Radeon HD 7790 in general. (explain)

-Texel RateThe Radeon RX 580 should be a lot (about 223%) more effective at AF than the Radeon HD 7790. (explain)
+Texel RateThe Radeon RX 580 is much (approximately 223%) more effective at texture filtering than the Radeon HD 7790. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon RX 580 is a better choice, by a large margin. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon RX 580 is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison